-“Hunters Point” came from the Hunters family, who lived on the San Francisco Bay in the 1800s.
-In 1870, the area was established as a commercial shipyard and was acquired by the Navy days before the Japanese attack on Pearl Harbor.
+Hunters Point derives its name from the Hunters family, who lived on the San Francisco Bay in the 1800s.
+In 1870, the area was established as a commercial shipyard and in 1941 was acquired by the Navy, days before the Japanese attack on Pearl Harbor.
 Hunters Point Naval Shipyard is located on 638 acres of waterfront.
 In the 1950’s the base employed 8,500 civilians.
 Prior to decommissioning in 1974, the shipyard was a Navy repair station.

 The Hunters Point Shipyard Artists acknowledge longtime Shipyard tenants Scott Madison and Linda Hope, whose hard work over the years has helped to assure that artists remain at the Shipyard.

 Beth Shannon’s documentary Making the Point gives us a rare look at the largest art colony in the United States.
 The film tells the story of Jacques Terzian, the Point’s visionary founder and how he kept the Point going in the face of political, financial and environmental obstacles.